hasselmannrobin/hasselmannrobin/README.md

 🔒 My TryHackMe Profile

 Although I’m still learning, I’m passionate about cybersecurity and am working hard to develop my skills.
-You can follow my progress on my TryHackMe profile (https://tryhackme.com/r/p/hackedbybackdoor) , where I’m tackling various challenges related to penetration testing, network security, and more.learning one step at a time.
+You can follow my progress on my TryHackMe profile (https://tryhackme.com/r/p/hackedbybackdoor) , where I’m tackling various challenges related to penetration testing, network security, and more.
+Learning one step at a time.

 🤖 Why AI and Cybersecurity?